Awards & Associations

 Is There Any Evidence Proving Who Was At Fault?

-As with any trial in court, there has to be enough valid evidence supporting the claims made to have a legitimate case.
+As with any trial in court, there has to be enough valid evidence supporting the claims made to have a legitimate case and improve your chances of winning your wrongful death claim.
 Types of evidence can vary and every case is unique in what types of evidence may be available, but any extra evidence you can gather to help your case is always encouraged however, you should speak to your attorney before attempting to acquire that evidence to ensure you don’t do anything that is not allowed by the law when gathering evidence as there are many hidden rules regarding this matter that you may not be aware of.

 Wrongful death lawsuits are handled by the courts differently than your typical criminal case.
 Normally the jury needs to find the defendant guilty beyond reasonable doubt, but for wrongful death claims, they just need to prove that the defendant should be liable based on a “preponderance of evidence”.
 This means that there must be a good amount of evidence showing how the defendant’s actions were most likely the cause for the fatality.